Gluten Free Fresh Cherry Pie

 Equipment: Digital Scale (preferred), 9″ Pie Plate, Large Mixing Bowls, Measuring Cups and Spoons, Fork or Pastry Blender, Baking Sheet, Cherry Pitter (optional), Cooling Rack

-- This recipe is for an unbaked double crust, 9″ pie
+- This recipe is for an unbaked double crust, 9″ deep-dish pie

 - Prepare pie crusts, roll out and keep refrigerated until ready to use

 - Finely ground tapioca if granules are large